 How to Build a Content Calendar That Actually Works: Step-by-Step Guide

 A content calendar isn't just a nice-to-have—it's the foundation of a successful content strategy.
 Yet most creators either don't have one or have one that doesn't work.
-This guide will show you how to build a content calendar that actually helps you create and publish consistently.
+This guide shows you how to build a content calendar that helps you create and publish consistently.
+For scheduling tools and best times, see how to schedule social media posts; for where your content should send traffic, read where viral content should send traffic.

 This is part of a complete creator growth system.
 Learn how creators turn ideas into traffic using one integrated system that combines content creation, organization, distribution, and conversion.